mferrac/sabia/README.md

 ## Project Goals

-*   Set up a personal LLM server on a desktop PC.
+*   Set up a personal LLM server (Ollama + Open WebUI) on a desktop PC (Windows, potentially using WSL2).
+*   Enable SSH access to the server PC from other devices on the local Wi-Fi.
-*   Enable access from other devices on the local network.
+*   Enable access to the Open WebUI (via URL) and Ollama API (for programmatic requests) from other devices on the local network.
-*   Explore secure remote access options (e.g., Tailscale).
+*   Explore secure remote access options (e.g., Tailscale) for scenarios beyond the local Wi-Fi.
 *   Maintain data sovereignty by keeping all processing and data local.
 *   Investigate potential commercial applications for similar private AI solutions for businesses.